PayDock/mobile-sdk-doc/theming/theming.md

 *   **`AddressDetailsWidget`**: For collecting billing or shipping address information.
 Style its various address input fields, labels, and any associated action buttons.
     *   *See its specific styling guide: [Styling the Address Details Widget](../widgets/address.md#4-widget-styling)*
 *   **`ClickToPayWidget`**: For integrating with Click to Pay services.
 Customise the appearance of the Click to Pay button/prompt and any related UI elements presented by this widget.
-    *   *See its specific styling guide: [Styling the Click To Pay Widget](../widgets/clicktopay.md#4-widget-styling)*
+    *   *See its specific styling guide: [Styling the Click To Pay Widget](../widgets/clicktopay.md#5-widget-styling)*
 *   **`AfterpayWidget`**: For displaying Afterpay payment options and messaging.
 Style the Afterpay branding elements, informational text, and any interactive components according to Afterpay's guidelines and your app's theme.
     *   *See its specific styling guide: [Styling the Afterpay Widget](../digital-wallet-widgets/afterpay.md#5-widget-styling)*
-*   **`GooglePayWidget`**: For integrating Google Pay.
-While Google Pay has its own button branding guidelines, this widget might allow customization of surrounding elements or presentational aspects if any are controlled by the SDK.
+*   **`ApplePayWidget`**: For integrating Apple Pay.
+While Apple Pay has its own button branding guidelines, this widget will allow configuration of the look of the native button and the text within..
-    *   *See its specific styling guide: [Styling the Google Pay Widget](../digital-wallet-widgets/googlepay.md#9-widget-styling)*
+    *   *See its specific styling guide: [Styling the Google Pay Widget](../digital-wallet-widgets/applepay.md#widget-styling)*
 *   **`ColesPayWidget`**: For integrating with Coles Pay.
 Customise the appearance of Coles Pay specific UI elements, buttons, and branding.
     *   *See its specific styling guide: [Styling the Coles Pay Widget](../digital-wallet-widgets/colespay.md#5-widget-styling)*
 *   **`PayPalSavePaymentSourceWidget`**: For saving PayPal as a payment source.
 Style the PayPal button, informational text, and any UI elements related to the vaulting process.